overheadhunter/daggerfx/README.md

 # daggerfx
-The Dagger coffee example applied to a JavaFX application
+The Dagger coffee example applied to a modular JavaFX 11 application